Preview: ‘The Voice’ Season 21 Battle Rounds begin - NewsBreak

 Tonight starts the second big step in their voice journey.

-Watch the Battle Rounds Monday on “The Voice” at 7 p.m., followed by a new episode of “Ordinary Joe” at 9 p.m. on KSN.
+Watch the Battle Rounds Monday on “The Voice” at 8 p.m. followed by a new episode of “Ordinary Joe” at 10 p.m. on NBC4.

 Comments / 0